ionic-team/ionic-framework/angular/BREAKING.md

 ### Attributes Renamed

-The attributes to set label position for input are now combined under the `position` attribute:
+The attributes to set label position in an item are now combined under the `position` attribute:

 | Old Property | New Property         | Property Behavior                                                            |
 |--------------|----------------------|------------------------------------------------------------------------------|